Documentation#

 Packages and applications must have documentation to describe their usage for an external audience.
 They may have documentation to describe how to contribute.
-Documentation is written using Sphinx in a docs

 directory.